hyperpape/needle/readme.md

 ### Building

-Requires Java 11.
+The compiler requires Java 11.
 Builds with maven.
+The generated classes should work with Java 8.